-Chris McIntosh started at the BAC in Fall 2009 as a Bachelor of Architecture candidate.
+Christopher McIntosh graduated from the BAC in the fall of 2013 with a Bachelor of Design Studies in Sustainable Design.
+He started at the BAC in Fall 2009 as a Bachelor of Architecture candidate.
 Originally from the San Francisco Bay Area, he came to the BAC after completing an Associate’s Degree in Architecture.
 He became interested in architecture at a young age, learning how to read plans for houses, and drawing them out.

 In 2011, Chris switched to the Bachelor of Design Studies program, concentrating in Sustainable Design.
 He made the jump after realizing that his interests in design were less about how individual buildings looked, but more about how they help shape neighborhoods and cities.
 Chris appreciates having lived in many different environments around the world, as well as how those experiences have shaped his views on design.
 After graduating from the BAC, Chris plans on going to graduate school to pursue urban planning & design.

-Since coming to the BAC, he has been actively involved in the BAC chapter of NOMAS (National Organization of Minority Architecture Students).
+Chris was actively involved in the BAC chapter of NOMAS (National Organization of Minority Architecture Students).
 He served as Chapter President (2011-2013) after stints as Treasurer and Vice President.
-He enjoys being active as a student leader and helping to plan events that benefit the entire BAC community.
-He encourages students to get involved early on in their BAC career and to search out opportunities to get the experiences they want out of the BAC.
+He enjoyed being active as a student leader and planning events that benefit the entire BAC community.

-Chris has been involved in several Gateway Projects, as well.
+Chris was involved in several Gateway Projects during his time at the BAC.
 He considers the projects to be a big reason why he has shifted his focus from architecture to urban planning.
 “I find that the Gateway experience has done so much more for me than studio ever could.
 I’ve been able to gain real-world skills and apply real-life solutions to real issues within our community.
 It would have taken me so much longer to gain those same experiences if I hadn’t become involved in the projects.”